MYOCARDIUM AND CONDUCTING SYSTEM

 • Travels beneath endocardium on left side of septum

-• Extends toward left ventricle
+• Extends toward your left ventricle

 • Divides into three main fascicles: